Download Windows 8 and Windows 8.1 RTM Themes and Wallpapers for Windows 7

 UPDATE: The theme pack has been updated to include Windows 8.1 RTM themes, wallpapers, boot screen, login screen and other customization stuff.

-Yesterday we shared Windows 8 RTM theme for Windows XP and now its turn of Windows 7 users.
-As we all know the testing builds of Windows 8 such as Release Preview and Consumer Preview featured Aero glass transparency and we shared look-like themes for Windows 7 which can be found at following links:
+Recently we shared Windows 8 RTM theme for Windows XP and now its turn of Windows 7 users.
+As we all know the testing builds of Windows 8 such as Consumer Preview featured Aero glass transparency and we shared a look-like theme for Windows 7 which can be found at following link:

 Interested people can follow these simple steps to enjoy the theme:

 1. First download the theme using following link:

 2. After downloading the file, extract it using 7-Zip and you'll get 2 folders containing various Windows 8/8.1 RTM stuff such as theme, wallpapers, sound schemes, mouse cursors, fonts and Explorer toolbar back/forward buttons.

 3. First go to "Windows 8~8.1 Themes" folder, it contains following sub-folders:

 - Windows 8 Earth Theme

 "Windows 8~8.1 Theme" is the main theme folder which contains Windows 8 and Windows 8.1 RTM look-like themes for Windows 7.
 The other folders contain different variations of the same themes.